-Candidates will receive instructions on how to use this new application before they submit their Promotion and Tenure Document in September.
-You will have to upload all documents into the system.
-Currently, no information from Digital Measures will be directly placed into your Promotion and Tenure document.
-However, you can create printouts from Digital Measures and then upload those documents yourself.

-For 2023, the system did not have a way to work directly with external reviewers.
-Therefore, external reviewers was handled the same way that has been done before in your college.
+- You will submit your materials through the Workflow System. - You will receive instructions on how to use this new application before you submit your Promotion and Tenure Document in September. - You will have to upload all documents into the system. - For 2023, the system did not have a way to work directly with external reviewers. - Therefore, external reviewers was handled the same way that has been done before in your college.
 Contact your college administration for what is expected in terms of an external review file.
 It is hoped for future years, a person will be able to enter their external review documents directly into Workflow.

-What is included in the Promotion and Tenure Document?
+What is included in the P&T Document?